-- B. This drawing is subject to change without notice. - C. Quad Flatpack, No-leads (QFN) package configuration. - The package thermal pad must be soldered to the board for thermal and mechanical performance.
-See the Product Data Sheet for details regarding the exposed thermal pad dimensions. - E. Falls within JEDEC MO-220.
+- Β. This drawing is subject to change without notice. - C. Quad Flatpack, No-leads (QFN) package configuration. - D. The package thermal pad must be soldered to the board for thermal and mechanical performance. - E. See the additional figure in the Product Data Sheet for details regarding the exposed thermal pad features and dimensions.
+F. Falls within JEDEC MO-220.